 Your baby's room/ nursery should be like her mommy's arms or daddy's lap - more safe than anything on this planet.
 So, here are the 5 important places that you really need to baby proof:

-A pricy crib/cot does not guarantee you safety unless you make sure it abides by the crib safety rules.
+A pricey crib does not guarantee you safety unless you make sure it abides by the crib safety rules.
 Check out our article on buying the perfect crib for your baby to make sure that your cot is not just pretty, it is also safe!

 The changing table needs to be safe and its surrounding areas need to be safer, in case the baby accidentally rolls and falls.
 Never leave your baby unattended on the changing table even if your baby hasn’t started to roll over yet.
 When you change the diaper, make sure to keep one hand on the baby at all times.
 He or she may surprise you one day with a sudden move; so don’t make this surprise a shock and avoid the fall.

 Place your baby's nursery furniture wisely.
-The introduction of child proof locks comes very late; before that you need to consider other aspects.
-A crib near a window or curtains is never a good idea.
+The introduction of child proof locks comes a little late; before that you need to consider other aspects.
+A crib near a window or curtain is never a good idea.
 Your baby might seem too tiny for any adventurous moves at the moment, but before your know it, s/he might want to pull down the curtains, blinders or the cables hanging from the wall.
 A bag of cotton balls, baby lotion and infant nail clippers in your baby’s reach while changing the diaper, or in the lower most drawers when your baby is trying to crawl might not be a very good idea.